Adirelle/AdiCrate/README.md

 crates contain/accept the same item, the controller will prioritize them depending on the operation:

 * when inserting, it starts with the non-full crate with the highest number of items,
-* when extracting, it starts wutg the crate with the lowest number of items.
+* when extracting, it starts with the crate with the lowest number of items.

 The controller can also be accessed by hoppers and any mod that supports the Fabric Transfer API.